The Legend of Heroes: Trails Through Daybreak: Gameplay

-Trails Trough Daybreak features both traditional turn-based combat with basic action combat, a first for the series.
+Trails Through Daybreak features both traditional turn-based combat with basic action combat, a first for the series.

 The story follows a chapter format.
 In each chapter, the player spends a day in the city of Edith, where they are free to interact with characters and do side missions.
 When the story progresses, it sends the player to a different place where a new member joins the party.
 The game has no load times for entering or exiting buildings, and generally has a larger overworld than seen in previous games in the series.
 A first for the series, Trails Through Daybreak features an alignment system based on law, chaos, and mix of the two.
 While the system does not affect the main story or ending, it unlocks options that allow the player to ally with certain factions at a particular point in the game, triggering unique events and dialogues.

 The game's combat may be played in one of two modes: real-time action battles similar to Falcom's Ys series and traditional turn-based combat featured in the series' past.
 The game encourages the player to use both modes, which can be freely switched between outside of boss fights, which are exclusively turn-based.